Floodplain

 This aggradational floodplain of a small meandering stream in La Plata County, Colorado, is underlain by silt deposited above a dam formed by a terminal moraine left by the Wisconsin Glacier.

 Riparian vegetation on the floodplain of the Lynches River, close to Johnsonville, South Carolina.
 These tupelo and cypress trees show the high-water mark of flooding.

-A floodplain or flood plain or bottomlands is an area of land adjacent to a river.
-Floodplains stretch from the banks of a river channel to the base of the enclosing valley, and experience flooding during periods of high discharge.
+A floodplain or flood plain or bottomlands is an area of land adjacent to a river that stretches from the banks of the river channel to the base of the enclosing valley and experiences flooding during periods of high discharge.
 The soils usually consist of clays, silts, sands, and gravels deposited during floods.

 Because of regular flooding, floodplains frequently have high soil fertility since nutrients are deposited with the flood waters.
 This can encourage farming; some important agricultural regions, such as the Nile and Mississippi river basins, heavily exploit floodplains.
 Agricultural and urban regions have developed near or on floodplains to take advantage of the rich soil and freshwater.
 However, the risk of inundation has led to increasing efforts to control flooding.

 Formation

 Most floodplains are formed by deposition on the inside of river meanders and by overbank flow.

 Wherever the river meanders, the flowing water erodes the river bank on the outside of the meander.
 At the same time, sediments are simultaneously deposited in a bar on the inside of the meander.
 This is described as lateral accretion since the deposition builds the point bar laterally into the river channel.
 Erosion on the outside of the meander usually closely balances deposition on the inside so that the channel shifts in the direction of the meander without changing significantly in width.
 The point bar is built up to a level very close to that of the river banks.
 Significant net erosion of sediments occurs only when the meander cuts into higher ground.
-The overall effect is that, as the river meanders, it creates a level flood plain composed mostly of point bar deposits.
+The overall effect is that, as the river meanders, it creates a level floodplain composed mostly of point bar deposits.
 The rate at which the channel shifts varies greatly, with reported rates ranging from too slow to measure to as much as 2400 feet per year for the Kosi River of India.

 Overbank flow takes place when the river is flooded with more water than can be accommodated by the river channel.
 Flow over the banks of the river deposits a thin veneer of sediments that is coarsest and thickest close to the channel.
 This is described as vertical accretion, since the deposits build upwards.
 In undisturbed river systems, overbank flow is frequent, typically occurring every one to two years, regardless of climate or topography.
 Sedimentation rates for a three-day flood of the Meuse and Rhine Rivers in 1993 found average sedimentation rates in the floodplain of between 0.57 and 1.0 kg/m^{2}.
 Higher rates were found on the levees (4 kg/m^{2} or more) and on low-lying areas (1.6 kg/m^{2}).